 The PTA’s flagship event is the highly popular International Day.
 This multicultural event is a celebration of the different nationalities and cultures in the St. Paul’s community.
 A large number of parents volunteer to manage country stands that represent cultural themes from across the world and hundreds of parents, children and visitors come to support the event.

 Brands and companies play a central role in funding the event, to ensure all proceeds go to our charities.
 The event is an excellent opportunity to build on a brand or company’s reputation, and to generate awareness among an audience that is always open to great quality products.
-If you are interested in becoming a sponsor, please contact us. firstname.lastname@example.org.
+If you are interested in becoming a sponsor, please contact us at firstname.lastname@example.org.
 You can also follow us on Instagram.

 Charity and community service